Commitment to Safety • Reliable Results

 Locate rebar and post tension cable to safely remove hotel balcony

 Penhall Technologies was hired to GPR concrete scan a balcony and hallway of a hotel to locate rebar and post tension cable.
-The contractor wanted to locate rebar and post tension cables in order for the cables to be exposed and re-tensioned in order for the balcony to be removed safely.
+In order to remove the balcony safely, the contractor wanted to locate rebar and post tension cables to expose the cables and re-tensioned.
 We scanned 300 sq ft using the GSSI HR mini to locate multiple bundles of Post Tension cable and the contractor immediately exposed all the cables to confirm our markings.

 Avoid rebar in concrete slab when drilling with GPR scanning